drerobert/SeleniumHomework/README.md

-##Selenium Java Automation Framework - Genesys interview homework##
+## Selenium Java Automation Framework - Genesys interview homework

-This repository contains an automated test suite for various websites.
+## This repository contains an automated test suite for various websites

+The project was made for evaluation purposes for genesys It is an implementation of the requirements from HomeWork.pdf

 The project follows the Page Object Model (POM) design pattern src/test/java